Amrik19/Monogame-Spritesheet-Instancing/README.md

   <img src="images/42k Instances with SpritesheetInstancing  DepthStencilState.None about 1.2 ms.PNG" width="45%" />
   <img src="images/500 Elements with Spritebatch DepthStencilState.None about 1.2 ms.PNG" width="45%" />
 </p>
+## Example
+This example demonstrates the performance difference between SpriteBatch and SpriteSheet Instancing.
+Using a single 4K sprite sheet and random positions:
+-SpriteBatch can draw 500 rectangles from the sprite sheet in approximately 1.2 ms.
+-SpriteSheet Instancing can draw 42,000 rectangles from the same sprite sheet in about 1.2 ms.